 After an ear infection has occurred, they may be some fluid left behind the eardrum, which causes OME.
 A doctor can accurately spot the fluid even if your child does not experience any symptoms.

-This type of infection results in fluid repeatedly entering the middle ear, with or without an infection occurring.
+This type of infection results in fluid repeatedly entering the middle ear, (with or without an infection occurring) persistent otitismedi can lead to chronic otitis media.
 This has an adverse effect on hearing ability and reduces the ability to fight other infections.

 An ear infection starts with a cold, upper respiratory infection, the flu or an allergic reaction.
-This leads to an increase of mucus in the sinuses and slow passage of fluid through the Eustachian tubes.
+This leads to an increase of mucus in the sinuses and a slow passage of fluid through the Eustachian tubes.
 If the upper respiratory infection is bacterial, then the bacteria can spread to the middle ear.
 If it is viral, like a cold, then the bacteria can be drawn to a microbe-friendly environment and move into the middle ear resulting in a secondary infection.
 The infection can also inflame the nasal passage, throat and Eustachian tubes.
-Below are a few causes –

-These tubes connect the middle ear to the back of the throat.
-These tube ends open and close to regulate air pressure in the middle ear, resupply air to this area and drain other secretions.
-A respiratory infection or allergy can block these Eustachian tubes, leading to the buildup of fluid in the middle ear.
-An ear infection can occur if these fluids get infected by bacteria.
+The Eustachian tubes connect the middle ear to the back of the throat.
+The ends of the eustachian tubes open and close to regulate air pressure in the middle ear, resupply air to this area and drain other secretions.
+A respiratory infection or allergy can block these tubes, leading to the buildup of fluid in the middle ear.
+An ear infection can occur if the fluids get infected by bacteria.
 The Eustachian tubes of younger children are smaller and more horizontal than those of older children.
 So, fluid is more likely to get stuck there without draining away.